-By 2025 the service will be a model archive and heritage service in terms of:
+The service in 10 years' time will be a model archive and heritage service in terms of:

-- 1. An active partnership approach.
+- 1. An Active Partnership Approach.

-- 2. Resilience and sustainability.
+- 2. Resilience and Sustainability.

 - 3. Reaching and engaging with a wide range of people and building new audiences.

 - 4. Sharing knowledge across the UK.

 - 5. Online presence and remote access.